MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/upload-data.md

 [!INCLUDE[d365fin](includes/d365fin_md.md)] includes templates for accounts, customers, vendors, and inventory items that you can choose to apply when you import your data.

-## <a name="importing-data-from-quickbooks-or-dynamics-gp"></a>Importing Data from QuickBooks or Dynamics GP
+## <a name="importing-data-from-quickbooks-desktop-quickbooks-online-or-dynamics-gp"></a>Importing Data from QuickBooks Desktop, QuickBooks Online, or Dynamics GP
 If your business uses QuickBooks or Dynamics GP today, you can export the relevant information to a file.
 You can then open the assisted setup guide to transfer the data.
 For example, if your file includes customers and vendors, you can choose to transfer only the customer data.
 You can then transfer the rest of the information later.

 The assisted setup includes an option to change the default configuration of the transfer, but we recommend that you only enter this advanced setup if you are familiar with database tables.
 In the vast majority of businesses, the default mapping from QuickBooks or Dynamics GP to [!INCLUDE[d365fin](includes/d365fin_md.md)] will transfer the information that you want.

-For more information, see [QuickBooks Data Migration](ui-extensions-quickbooks-data-migration.md) or [Dynamics GP Data Migration](ui-extensions-dynamicsgp-data-migration.md).
+For more information, see [QuickBooks Desktop Data Migration](ui-extensions-quickbooks-data-migration.md), [QuickBooks Online Data Migration](ui-extensions-quickbooks-online-data-migration.md), or [Dynamics GP Data Migration](ui-extensions-dynamicsgp-data-migration.md).

 ## <a name="importing-data-from-configuration-packages"></a>Importing Data from Configuration Packages
 [!INCLUDE[d365fin](includes/d365fin_md.md)] includes a configuration package that you can export to Excel and set up your data there.
 Then, you can import the data from Excel again.
 The package consists of 27 tables, including master data such as customers, vendors, items, and accounts, other basic setup tables such as shipping methods, and transactions tables such as sales header and lines.